How Much Does An Architect Cost?

 Architects for Projects

 The project architect oversees all architectural elements and continues developing a project.
-In addition, they will oversee all architectural projects they coordinate plans, blueprints, and construction specifications.
+In addition, they will oversee all architectural projects and coordinate plans, blueprints, and construction specifications.

 - ✔ Develop the project